simp/pupmod-simp-ssh/README.md

 If you find any issues, they can be submitted to our [JIRA](https://simp-project.atlassian.net).

-To see a list of development tasks avaiable for this module, run
+To see a list of development tasks available for this module, run

       bundle exec rake -T